ogdenkev/expmixdist/README.md

 ## Introduction

-Matlab has some good functions for dealing with exponential mixture distributions, e.g. `expfit`.
+Matlab has some good functions for dealing with exponential distributions, e.g. `expfit`.
 These functions extend this support to fit distributions that are mixtures of exponential components.

 ## Getting started